 - Stomach and kidney damage

 - Liver toxicity

 Why am I being asked more questions when I buy codeine products at the pharmacy?

-What should I do if I suspect I may be dependent on codeine?
+What should I do if I suspect I may be addicted to codeine?

-It is important to understand that dependence on opioid painkillers, including codeine combinations can happen to anyone, and doesn’t deserve blame.
+It is important to understand that addiction to opioid painkillers, including codeine combinations, can happen to anyone and doesn’t deserve blame.

-Want to find out if you may be at risk of opioid painkiller dependence?Take the test
+Want to find out if you may be at risk of opioid painkiller addiction?Take the test

-If you experience any side effects related to codeine that concern you, or you think you might have a dependence on codeine, it’s important to speak with a doctor.
+If you experience any side effects related to codeine that concern you, or you think you might have an addiction to codeine, it’s important to speak with a doctor.